nai-labs/discord-dreams/README.md

 # Discord Dreams - AI Roleplay Bot

 So, you want to make an AI roleplay bot for Discord?
 Here's one.
 It's called Discord Dreams.
 It does stuff.
+Your imagination (and your API budget) is your limit!

 ## Features